DriftingWind/ASVideoSplash/README.md

 To use the ASHorizontalScrollerPaging please do the following:

-Add the following lines of code to your ViewDidLoad:
+# Usage

 ```
 //Add these outlets
 @IBOutlet weak var viedoView: UIView!
 @IBOutlet weak var contentView: UIView!

+Add the following lines of code to your ViewDidLoad:
 //Set up player
 let urlPath  = NSBundle.mainBundle().pathForResource("Movie", ofType: "mp4")
 let movieURL = NSURL.fileURLWithPath(urlPath!)